utils

 Any model created under this context manager has no weights.

-As such you can't do something like model.to(some_device)
+As such you can't do something like model.to(some_device) with it.

-To load weights inside an empty model, see [load_checkpoint_and_dispatch
+To load weights inside an empty model, see [load_checkpoint_and_dispatch].

 Make sure to overwrite the default device_map param

-], otherwise dispatch is not called.
+for [load_checkpoint_and_dispatch], otherwise dispatch is not called.

 init_on_device